the yak is back

 by Cody Bromley

 Today is Apple's 50th birthday.
 Tim Cook shared a letter about "50 Years of Thinking Different."
-There are animated homepages, Paul McCartney concerts at Apple Park, commemorative t-shirts and a lot of well-earned celebration for a company that really has put a dent in the universe.
+There are animated homepages, Paul McCartney concerts at Apple Park, commemorative t-shirts, David Pogue just published Apple: The First 50 Years and there's a lot of well-earned celebration for a company that really has put a dent in the universe.

 But I've been thinking different about a lost side of Apple's legacy.
 The side that hides yaks in software.

-Yesterday, I wrote about Bruce the Wonder Yak, the little creature who used to live inside Final Cut Pro.
-The response kind of blew me away.
-Turns out quite a few people remember Bruce, and they miss him like I did.
+Yesterday, I wrote about Bruce the Wonder Yak, a funny little creature who lived inside Final Cut Pro.
+The responses kind of blew me away.
+Quite a few people remember Bruce, and they miss him like I did.

 So I brought him back.
 And, no, this is not an April Fools joke.